 The cholesterol ratio is calculated by dividing your total cholesterol by your HDL cholesterol.

 Your cholesterol ratio should be ideally 3.5 or lower.
-The higher your cholesterol ratio, the unhealthier, given it means there is too much unhealthy cholesterol circulating in your blood compared to healthy HDL cholesterol.
+The higher your cholesterol ratio, the unhealthier you are, given it means there is too much unhealthy cholesterol circulating in your blood compared to healthy HDL cholesterol.

 Also important is the degree to which cholesterol particles are glycated.
 “Glycated” means that sugar molecules stick to the cholesterol particles.
 The more the cholesterol is glycated, the unhealthier it is.
 Glycated (sugar-coated) cholesterol particles are much stickier than normal cholesterol particles.

 Furthermore, how much the cholesterol particles are oxidized also impacts your heart disease risk.
 If you don’t eat enough foods that counteract the oxidation of cholesterol such as fruits and vegetables, your cholesterol particles will be too oxidized.
-This also makes them more sticky and dangerous.
+This also makes them stickier and more dangerous.

 Cholesterol particle size, glycation and oxidation of cholesterol particles are often not measured in standard blood tests.